hwstar/BOMtools/README.md

 or multiple manufacturers and manufacturer's part numbers.

-The project consists of a BOM manager script (bommgr.py) written in python 3, a BOM costing script written in python 3, and a merger script for kicad xml files written in python 2.7.
+The project consists of a BOM manager script (bommgr.py) written in Python 3, a BOM costing script written in python 3, and separate merger scripts for

-*bommerge.py*
+ * Kicad xml files written in Python 2.7.
+ * Eagle 6 .csv files written in Python 3.0

+*bommerge.py and bommerge-eagle.py*

-The merger script looks for a PartNumber field in the kicad xml file, and opens the sqlite database to look up other relevant fields based on the part number.
-It then generates a .csv file with all of the relevant fields included.
+The merger script looks for a PartNumber field in the Kicad xml file or Eagle 6 csv file, and opens the sqlite database to look up other relevant fields based on the part number.
+It then generates an output .csv file with all of the relevant fields included.

 *bommgr.py*